 Orlando, FL, Game Design Schools

-- Students at the University of Central Florida (UCF) can earn a Bachelor of Arts in Digital Media with emphasis in game design and a Master of Science in Interactive Entertainment.
-This school is about 14 miles from the Orlando city center.
+- Students at the University of Central Florida (UCF) can earn a Bachelor of Arts in Digital Media with an emphasis in game design and a Master of Science in Interactive Entertainment.
+This school is about 11 miles from the Orlando city center.

 - Orange Tech has a career training program in game, simulation and animation programming.
-This school is only a mile from downtown.
+This school is only a few miles from downtown.

 Find schools that offer these popular programs